python3statement/python3statement.github.io/_practicalities/intro.md

 ---
+bg: '#4da45e'
+color: white
+title: practicalities
+fa-icon: pencil
+id: bar
 ---

-Add note here to explain that this does _not_ prevent _nor_ discourage library author to release 2 version of their software one Python 3 only and the other python 2.
+We do not discourage authors to release software on Python 2.
+While this guide is mostly written with the assumption that software are going to stop Python 2 support, it does perfectly apply to a package that wish to not support Python 3, or is stopping support for any minor version.

 This page gather information and links to resources allowing to release a library that stop supporting an older version of Python without causing too much disruption for users who haven't upgraded to this new version.

-Wether you are a user, or a developer, being aware of the issue listed here, at least the main points should ease lots of the pain.
+Whether you are a user, or a developer, being aware of the issue listed here, at least the main points should ease lots of the pain.

 # Too long, did not read: